cloudmesh-community/book/chapters/pi/setup-ultimate.md

 It is possible to reset the password for a PI SD Card.
-This comesin handy when you did forget it or the team that worked on a Pi has left the project but valuable information may still beon the PI.
+This comesin handy when you did forget it or the team that worked on a Pi has left the project but valuable information may still be on the PI.
 To do so, You need tou unplug the raspberry pi and remove the SD card from the slot.
 Next you need to have the ability to mount the file systems.
 On macOS and Windows you can use extFS.
-Naturally if you have a linux machine or another PI, you can use an SD Card reader/writer and muont it directly.
+Naturally if you have a linux machine or another PI, you can use an SD Card reader/writer and mount it directly.
 You will need root access on the machine where you execute the password reset.